JacobHA/JacobHA.github.io/index.markdown

 I hope to use this website as a resource for explaining my research and some of my Github repositories.
 </div>
 <h2>Recent Announcements</h2>
+- Feb.
+13, 2023: I had a great time presenting at my first AI conference (AAAI-2023) in Washington, D.C.
+I met many great people and learned a lot about what the broader community is interested in.
+(Detailed post pending...)

 - Dec.
 2, 2022: I have been awarded a College of Science and Mathematics (CSM) Dean's Doctoral Research Fellowship for Spring 2023.
 This fellowship will support my research in the [statistical mechanics approach to reinforcement learning][arxiv-paper].
 I am very grateful to the CSM for this award, and I look forward to continuing my research in the coming year.